Department of CorrectionP.O. Box 83720

 For more information on the Idaho Department of Correction visit www.idoc.idaho.gov or follow us at www.facebook.com/idoc.alert.
 Click here for State of Idaho Benefits at a Glance.

-Thank you for your interest in this exciting career opportunity!
+Thank you for your interest in the Department of Correction!

 At the discretion of the appointing authority, compensatory time off